dngulin/ksi/Documentation~/api/T.ManagedRefList.1.g.md

 Parameters
 - `self` — list to add an item

-Returns a mutable reference to the created item
+Returns a mutable reference to the created item.

 ### \(ref ManagedRefList\<T\>\).RefAt\(int\)